Supreme Court Justice Leaves California’s Gun Show Sales Ban in Place

 “Although the challenged statutes do not expressly ban gun shows, that is their stated goal,” B&L told the Supreme Court, noting it had been unable to book any events at state-owned properties since 2023.

 The case was initially dismissed in March 2023 by U.S. District Judge Anthony Battaglia.
-However, in October 2023, U.S. District Judge Mark Holcomb sided with B&L to blocked the laws in question, saying that gun shows serve not just as marketplaces for firearms, but as public forums where discussions about gun safety and political advocacy take place, granting them First Amendment protections.
+However, in October 2023, U.S. District Judge Mark Holcomb sided with B&L to block the laws in question, saying gun shows serve not just as marketplaces for firearms, but as public forums where discussions about gun safety and political advocacy take place, granting them First Amendment protections.

 In June, a three-judge panel of the U.S. Court of Appeals for the Ninth Circuit unanimously overturned Holcomb’s ruling.